Reversed-Education/pi-gen/README.md

-# pi-gen
+# Reversed pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+This is a fork of the original pi-gen from RPi-Distro.
+It is used to create SD card images that have the reversed companion package pre-installed and all dependencies configured.

+Major differences:

+* ssh enabled by default
+* UART enabled to interface a micro controller
+* USB OTG enabled to share a internet connection over USB
+* Ad-hoc wifi network spawning
+* reversed-companion package installed

 ## Dependencies